 \hypertarget{section:sample_generation}{\paragraph{Sample Generation:}}

 After generating the SQL templates, our next step is to convert them into valid question-SQL pairs.
 For this process, we select a template along with a database schema with a random row from any given database.
 Random database rows are necessary since the LLM should be able to fill conditions with actual database values.
-We can source our database schemas from different datasets such as Spider or BIRD train/development databases.
-As these are originally in SQLite, we migrate these databases to each target dialect for dialects other than SQLite.
-We then pass the combination to an LLM, instructing it to integrate schema mentions into the templates and generate corresponding questions that align with the SQL queries.
-After generating the SQL queries, we apply heuristic-based semantic and syntactic filters to ensure the high quality of both the queries and questions.
+The database schemas can be sourced from different datasets (e.g. publicly-available Spider or BIRD).
+As these are originally in SQLite, these databases are migrated to each target dialect for dialects other than SQLite.
+The combination is then passed to an LLM, instructing it to integrate schema mentions into the templates and generate corresponding questions that align with the SQL queries.
+After generating the SQL queries, heuristic-based semantic and syntactic filters are applied to ensure the high quality of both the queries and questions.
 The specifics of these filters are detailed in the \Cref{template_filling_filters}.
 Additionally, \Cref{appendix:sample_generation_section} includes the detailed prompt which is used in this step.